thatonearchguy/coremark/baremetal_porting.md

 The CoreMark execution needs to execute for at least 10 seconds.
 Therefore when selecting a timer peripheral for timing measurement, you need to ensure that the timer can measure the whole duration of the coremark execution.
 For example, let's say you are using a Cortex-M based microcontroller and use the SysTick timer as timing reference.
 If the device is running at 100MHz and the SysTick is setup to run using the processor's clock, the longest time that the timer can count is 0.16777 second before it reaches zero.
 To measure the execution time, you could setup the SysTick timer to interrupt at a rate of 1KHz, and increment a counter variable inside the interrupt service routine.
 With this arrangement, there is some software overhead but the result should still be quite accurate.

 You also need to estimate a minimum number of iterations before your start.
 The number of iterations can be set using a C preprocessing macro "ITERATIONS".
-For a processor with around 4 CoreMark/MHz and running at 100MHz, you need an iteration of at least 4 (CoreMark/MHz) x100 (MHz) x 10 (seconds) = 4000 iterations.
+For a processor with around 4 CoreMark/MHz and running at 100MHz, you need an iteration count of at least 4 (CoreMark/MHz) x100 (MHz) x 10 (seconds) = 4000 iterations.

 Incorrect timing reference is a common error, therefore, please test your timing measurement code.
 For example, by creating a small program that wait for 10 seconds and compare that to an external timing measurement tool (e.g. stopwatch).